Training for School Staff

 Designer Synthetic Drugs

-Ecstasy did not disappear — it’s just morphed into Molly composed of dozes of analogs as highlighted by the United Nations report showing nearly 100 new synthetics drugs appearing each year.
+Designer synthetic narcotic drugs including fentanyl analogs, U-47700, and others are now associated with must drug overdose deaths in America.
+The United Nations reports nearly 100 new synthetics drugs appear each year.
 This multi-media presentation focuses exclusively on synthetic drugs which are replacing plant based drugs of abuse.
 The pharmacology and structure will be presented so as to make a case under the Drug Analog Act as many of the newest synthetics covered in the class are not yet illegal controlled substances.
 Includes a sample designer drug complaint for search warrant, and police video of subjects under the influence of designer synthetic drugs.
 Samples of some of the current designer drugs of abuse drugs, paraphernalia, and exclusive video interview with a 2-Ci overdose survivor are presented in this class.

 Drug Free Workplace: Recognizing and Documenting the Drug Impaired Employee